 AWS is still the king, but Azure is coming for the throne

 Amazon Web Services is still the undisputed king of the public cloud market but Azure is catching on fast.
 56% of public cloud users were using AWS services this year, compared to 50% for last year.
 Azure IaaS grew to 17% from 14% last year, and Azure Paas grew to 13% compared to only 9% last year.
 It is easy to see why Azure is proving to be a good choice for more organizations.
 It has finally matured to the point where it becomes a viable alternative to AWS and enterprise users have always been comfortable with Microsoft products.
 Its interface and management is also similar to other Microsoft products which also makes adoption easier.
 With new features being added to AWS and Azure all the time all we can say is may the best company win.
-We saw the growth of Azure, which is why we decided to ensure that Unigma could be used to efficiently monitor and manage cloud performance, the same way it can be used for AWS as well.
+We saw the growth of Azure, which is why we decided to ensure that Unigma could be used to efficiently monitor Azure and manage cloud performance, the same way it can be used for AWS as well.